 We don't just encourage community, we depend on it!
-The energy of our space is generated from the hundreds of exceptional organizations and individuals who believe in and contributed to Innovation Works.
+The energy of our space is generated from the hundreds of exceptional organizations and individuals who believe in and contribute to Innovation Works.

 Founding Partners, Supporters & Sponsors